ReconVillage/2017.reconvillage.org/docs/_pages/ctf.md

 last_modified_at: 2017-05-03T14:28:13-05:00
 ---

-OSInt CTF is an online / offline 2-3 days Jeopardy Style Contest where we create bunch of challenges in multiple categories, related to OSINT though.
+OSINT CTF is an online / offline 2-3 days Jeopardy Style Contest where we create bunch of challenges in multiple categories, related to OSINT though.
 Teams / Individuals gain some points, (or loose points on using hints) on solving each challenge.
 Teams / Individuals who gain maximum points gets the winning rewards.

-## <center> OSInt CTF Schedule </center>
+## <center> OSINT CTF Schedule </center>

 | What?                                        | When?	                                           |
 | ------------------------------------------- | ----------------------------------------------------- |